Creative Marketing: A 5 Step Guide – and Why It Matters

 To back this up, the Bannerflow in-housing report revealed 58% of marketers said that using tech means they’re utilising data more than ever.
 Interestingly, of those who noticed dips in creativity, 44% attributed this to a lack of technology.

 If your business is a little behind when it comes to tech and tools, looking into a holistic approach could be beneficial.
 Streamlining your tech can speed up processes and ensure your creative team have more time to do what they do best.

 Being creative is absolutely essential in marketing.
 Today, your brand, content, advertising, social output and products must co-exist.

-To stand out from your competitors, creativity is key.
+To stand out from your competitors, creative marketing is key.
 However, simply ‘being creative’ isn’t as easy as it sounds, so we hope this guide has equipped you with all you need to get moving within your industry.

 Whether you opt to bring your marketing efforts in-house, embark on a journey of digital transformation or focus on one element at a time, the path to creativity is certainly exciting.

 Utilising the power of technology and tools effectively is a tried and tested way to boost what your marketing team can offer in the creative space.
 If you’d like to trial how you can stay one step ahead of the competition, why not book a demo of our premium CMP to see how it could work for you?

 With Bannerflow, your team can create truly memorable ad campaigns at scale.
 This platform will support the whole lifecycle of your campaign – from creating your ads, to managing the campaign, then optimising and personalising at scale.